 DuPage County Controlled Substance Drug Charge Attorneys

-According to the Illinois Controlled Substances Act (720 ILCS 570/1, et seq.), the knowing possession, manufacture and delivery of controlled substances, counterfeit substances, and “analogs” of controlled substances (substances that have a chemical structure or effect similar to that of a controlled substance) is a felony.
+According to the Illinois Controlled Substances Act (720 ILCS 570/1, et seq.), the knowing possession, manufacture, and delivery of controlled substances, counterfeit substances, and “analogs” of controlled substances (substances that have a chemical structure or effect similar to that of a controlled substance) is a felony.
 If convicted, you can face imprisonment and fines, and you will have a criminal record that will follow you and negatively affect the rest of your life.

 If you have been charged with any crimes related to controlled substances, it is essential to get top-notch legal assistance.
 The experienced Illinois criminal drug charge defense lawyers at Wolfe & Stec, Ltd. are skilled trial lawyers who believe each case is unique, with its own set of circumstances and requirements.
 Whatever the charge, our skilled criminal controlled substance defense lawyers will work with you to mount the most effective defense possible.
-We offer a free consultation, so contact us for help today at 630-305-0222 if you have been accused of any controlled substance charges.

 What Are Controlled Substances?

-Drug laws apply to substances classified as “controlled,” meaning that the use and distribution of the substance is governed by law.
+Drug laws apply to substances classified as “controlled,” meaning that the use and distribution of the substance are governed by law.
 Controlled substances are often classified under “schedules” under federal and state statutes, and this classification may be different in each case.
 Sometimes federal and state laws are contradictory, such as in the case of medical marijuana which is still illegal under federal statutes but legal in Illinois.

 Illinois law classifies drugs from Schedule I to Schedule V according to factors such as the potential for abuse and whether the drug has any medical uses.
-Schedule V controlled substances are considered the least dangerous, while Schedule I drugs are considered most dangerous.
+Schedule V controlled substances are considered the least dangerous, while Schedule I drugs are considered the most dangerous.

-Under Illinois law, 720 ILCS 570/203, schedule I controlled substances are those that
+Under Illinois law, 720 ILCS 570/203, Schedule I controlled substances are those that

-1. have high potential for abuse; and
+1. Have a high potential for abuse; and

 These substances include most recreational and street drugs such as: